juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3fs.md

 ## Caching

-S3FS supports disk caching, but it is not enabled by default.
+S3FS supports disk caching, but it is disabled by default.
 Local caching can be enabled by specifying a cache path with `-o use_cache`.
 When caching is enabled, any file reads or writes will be written to the cache before the operation is actually performed.
-S3FS detects data changes by checking its MD5 to ensure data correctness and reduce duplicate file downloads.
-Since all operations involved with S3FS require interactions with S3, cache being enabled or not impacts significantly on its application experience.
+S3FS detects data changes via MD5 to ensure data correctness and reduce duplicate file downloads.
+Since all operations involved with S3FS require interactions with S3, whether the cache is enabled or not impacts significantly on its application experience.

-S3FS does not limit the cache capacity by default, which may cause the cache to fill up the disk when works with large buckets.
+S3FS does not limit the cache capacity by default, which may cause the cache to fill up the disk when working with large buckets.
 You need to define the reserved disk space by `-o ensure_diskfree`.
-In addition, S3FS does not have a cache expiration and cleanup mechanism, so users need to manually clean the cache periodically.
-Once the cache space is full, uncached file operations need to interact directly with the object storage, which will impacts handling large files.
+In addition, S3FS does not have a cache expiration and cleanup mechanism, so users need to manually clean up the cache periodically.
+Once the cache space is full, uncached file operations need to interact directly with the object storage, which will impact large file handling.

 JuiceFS uses a completely different caching approach than S3FS.
 First, JuiceFS guarantees data consistency.
 Secondly, JuiceFS defines a default disk cache usage limit of 100GiB, which can be freely adjusted by users as needed, and by default ensures that no more space is used when disk free space falls below 10%.
-When the cache usage limit is reached, JuiceFS will automatically do cleanup using an LRU-like algorithm to ensure that cache is always available for subsequent read and write operations.
+When the cache usage limit reaches the upper limit, JuiceFS will automatically do cleanup using an LRU-like algorithm to ensure that cache is always available for subsequent read and write operations.

 For more on JuiceFS caching, see [documentation](../../guide/cache_management.md).